MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 <!-- ====================================================================== -->
-## Map the User-Agent string to browser name
+## Map the User-Agent string to an expanded browser name

 Map the user-agent string tokens to human-readable browser names to use in code.
 This practice is common across the web.
 When you map the new `Edg` token to a browser name, Microsoft recommends using a different name than the one used for the legacy Microsoft EdgeHTML browser, to avoid accidentally applying legacy workarounds that don't apply to Chromium-based browsers.